palankai/tutorial-isomorphic/phase-6-redux/README.md

 in it, it rerender the wrapped element.
 We don't really have to worry about, how and when we receive new state (in this stage), but if we do, our Index component will be rerendered.

+This component is a container, now.
+It receives data, and connected to the outside world.

 #### Let's take a look to the ExcerptList component